john-lawniczak/Smart-Contract-Resources/README.md

   2. Validate inputs
   3. Guard against reentrancy hack

 `msg.sender` - there will always be a msg.sender; one who call contract

+`musked` - refers to the transaction payload being obfuscated or spoofed (always verify transactions at the smart contract data level, not just UI)

 [Named imports](https://youtu.be/umepbfKp5rI?t=13460)